Arceveti/SM64-v2/README.md

 - More particles use OBJ_LIST_UNIMPORTANT so they can be unloaded when needed (Arceveti) *
 - [Fast inverse square root for normalizing float vectors :)](https://en.wikipedia.org/wiki/Fast_inverse_square_root) *
 - Use the floor's normal for alignment instead of a triangle of find_floor if the floor isn't steep (Arceveti) *
-- Many smaller optimizations (Arceveti)
+- Many smaller optimizations/bugfixes (Arceveti)

 **Hacker QoL:**
 - Many unnamed variables have been named/documented (Arceveti, AloXado320, iProgramMC)